Jitgitbit/python-exercise-one/comments.md

 NOTE: adding to a set is relatively safe, python will only add uniques, if a value already exists, it will be ignored !

 NOTE: List Comprehensions: nesting within nesting within nesting... .
 Why blockchain is the blockchain!

+NOTE: The Lambda fn =kindOfLike= an anonymous inline helperfunction.